AllenInstitute/scrattch.mapping/README.md

 - [x] Write in a module for making the taxonomy compatible with tree mapping (adding markers to dendrogram).
 Perhaps this should be done after the taxonomy is made for generalization.
 (JM: I was planning to take this one)
 - [x] Add stand-alone scripts for patch-seq QC to package
 - [x] Output feather with gene counts along with required Shiny files for use with scVI/scANVI etc. I’ve had to manually make a few of these for the older BG taxonomies.
-- [ ] This might be the same thing, but also output files for viewing data in existing patch-seq shiny folder format
+- [ ] This might be the same thing, but also output files for viewing data in existing patch-seq shiny folder format.
+- [ ] Standardize output from multiple modes of mapping (RNA, Patch-Seq, spatial?)
+- [ ] Implement new tree mapping (Code from CK)
 - [ ] Dockerize.